The Essence of Lombardian Cuisine

 Panettone

 Created in Milan, panettone is a classic Christmas sweet bread famous throughout Italy and worldwide.
 The festive bread is typically studded with candied orange and raisins, though countless variations exist today.
-Several legends recount the origin story of panettone, yet its true history is not known.
-One such tale says how a poor scullery cook named Toni in the court of the Duke of Milan saved the day.
+Several legends recount the origin story of panettone, yet its true history is unknown.
+One such tale tells how a poor scullery cook named Toni saved the day in the court of the Duke of Milan.
 His boss burned a cake intended for the Duke’s holiday feast.
-So, Toni used a sourdough starter he was saving for his own Christmas meal to make a sweet bread enriched with raisins and candied orange.
+So, Toni used a sourdough starter he saved for his Christmas meal to make a sweet bread enriched with raisins and candied orange.
 The bread was a hit, and the Duke named the bread pane di Toni, or bread of Toni, which eventually became panettone.

 Colomba Pasquale

-Colomba pasquale is another festive sweet bread from Milan typically served around Easter.
-Its shape resembles a dove, which is why the bread is named Easter dove.
+Colomba Pasquale is another festive sweet bread from Milan typically served around Easter.
+Its shape resembles a dove, so the bread is named Easter dove.
 The spongey bread is studded with candied fruit and topped with sugary sprinkles.

 Torrone

-Torrone is a sweet nougat treat widely enjoyed throughout Italy which likely originated in Cremona.
+Torrone is a sweet nougat treat widely enjoyed throughout Italy, likely originating in Cremona.
 A 12th-century scholar named Gerardo of Cremona discovered turun in Arab texts he was studying and introduced the nougat to his home region.
-In Cremona, torrone includes vanilla, candied lemon peel, and lemon zest, along with almonds or hazelnuts.
+In Cremona, torrone includes vanilla, candied lemon peel, lemon zest, and almonds or hazelnuts.
 The city even hosts a festival dedicated to Torrone for a few weeks every November.

 Stracciatella

 If you’ve ever eaten gelato in Italy, you’ve likely encountered the delicious Stracciatella flavor.
-It was first created by Enrico Panattoni at Ristorante La Marianna in Bergamo.
+Enrico Panattoni first created it at Ristorante La Marianna in Bergamo.
 He was inspired by a soup of the same name made by cracking eggs into a hot broth.
-But, instead, for the gelato, he broke pieces of chocolate into ice cream made of milk, cream, and sugar.
+But instead, for the gelato, he broke pieces of chocolate into ice cream made of milk, cream, and sugar.

 Torta Paradiso

-Originally from Pavia, torta paradiso was first developed by a friar who learned the recipe from a young woman living near the monastery.
+Torta Paradiso was first developed in Pavia by a friar from a nearby monastery.
 After tasting the cake, the other friars at the monastery of Certosa di Pavia bestowed the paradise cake name on the dessert.
 The light dough is made only from sugar, butter, and flour.
 Today, torta paradiso is often filled with various custards, creams, or spreads.

 Torta Sbrisolana

 In Mantua and Cremona, torta sbrisolana is a crumb cake traditionally made for Carnival.
-Though today it’s savored year-round.
-Once considered a poor man’s cake, it was formerly called the cake of three cups because it’s made with one cup each of cornmeal, wheat flour, and sugar combined with lard or butter, whereas Cremona includes walnuts instead.
+Though today, it’s savored year-round.
+Once considered a poor man’s cake, it was formerly called the cake of three cups because it’s made with one cup each of cornmeal, wheat flour, and sugar combined with lard or butter, whereas Cremona includes walnuts.

 More information